-Maybe you want to get more attention from the opposite sex; maybe you want to feel the satisfaction of overcoming physical barriers.
+You want to get more attention from the opposite sex; maybe you want to feel the satisfaction of overcoming physical barriers.

 You want to be able to participate in physical activities with your kids; hell, maybe you want to beat your friends in arm wrestling matches.

 Whatever your reasons, just write them all down.

 For the sake of simplicity, first write the “whys” for the looks goals, then focus on the health goals.